-Use the following add\install\client procedure for setting up install servers and clients.
+Use the following add_install_client procedure for setting up install servers and clients.
 Also, see the example procedures for the following:

-- If you are using DHCP to set installation parameters, see Example 11-6. - If your install server and client are on the same subnet, see Example 11-7. - If your install server and your client are not on the same subnet and you are not using DHCP, see Example 11-8.
+- If you are using DHCP to set installation parameters, see Example 14-6. - If your install server and client are on the same subnet, see Example 14-7. - If your install server and your client are not on the same subnet and you are not using DHCP, see Example 14-8. - If you are using DHCP to set installation parameters for x86 clients, see Example 14-9. - If you want to use a specific serial port to display output during the installation of an x86-based system, see Example 14-10. - If you want to set up an x86 client to use a specific network interface during the installation, see Example 14-11.

-For more options to use with this command, see the man page, add\install\client(1M).
+For more options to use with this command, see the man page, $\texttt{add_install_client}(1M)$.

-▼ To Add Systems to Be Installed From the Network With add install client (DVD)
+To Add Systems to Be Installed From the Network With add_install_client (DVD)